Laos-China railway to launch as debt to Beijing mounts

 Railways can raise incomes by linking rural areas with cities and export markets.
 But that payoff can take decades, while railways require big spending on equipment, land and construction.
 Operators that start with high debt need revenue fast to pay lenders.

-“Laos has put itself in a position where if the railway doesn’t make a profit, then it’s got real debt issues,” said Grant Raymond, a Southeast Asian expert at Australian National University.
+“Laos has put itself in a position where if the railway doesn’t make a profit, then it’s got real debt issues,” said Greg Raymond, a Southeast Asian expert at Australian National University.

 Laos has been one of the world’s fastest-growing economies over the past decade but still is one of its poorest.
 Its average economic output person more than doubled since 2010 but stands at $2,600.